Carpooling / Transportation

 Transportation is not included.

-While covid restrictions are in place I am not allowed to arrange carpooling.
-You can post into the Facebook event if you want to arrange that on your own.
+You can post into the Facebook event or right into " Hiking with Lucinda" on facebook, if you want to arrange that on your own.
 Generally speaking plan on meeting at the trailhead.

 Unless it is dangerous conditions we go in most weather.
 I cancel if safety is a concern or if the trail is closed.
 (In the winter if below -25) That being said we went on a hike last year with terrible rain storms predicted, it misted and we got fantastic misty photos.
 Another hike was +25 and a random thunder shower just about washed us away- We still had so much fun and a soggy but fun ride home.
 If hiking in May, plan for snow or rain, if hiking in June count on rain.
 Come prepared!!
 Dress in layers, bring dry clothing for the car ride home.
 No refunds will be given due to bad weather.